graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-05/papers/2025-06-01-soft-thinking.md

 The authors examine Soft Thinking over a number of mathematical and coding tasks, on three different models: QwQ-32B, DeepSeek-R1-DistillQwen-32B, and DeepSeek-R1-Distill-Llama-70B.
 They find that across all models and tasks, they see an improvement in task performance, and very often a reduction in sequence length, indicating that Soft Thinking enables richer concepts for a given token.

 <img src="{{ page.image_dir | append: 'results-table-1.png' | relative_url }}" alt="Results table 1.">
-<figcaption>Comparison of *Soft Thinking* and various baseline methods on accuracy and generation length across mathematical datasets.
-Best results are highlighted in **bold**.</figcaption>
+<figcaption>Table 1: Comparison of Soft Thinking and various baseline methods on accuracy and generation length across mathematical datasets.
+Best results are highlighted in bold.</figcaption>

 <img src="{{ page.image_dir | append: 'results-table-2.png' | relative_url }}" alt="Results table 1.">
-<figcaption>Comparison of *Soft Thinking* and various baseline methods on accuracy and generation length across coding datasets.
-Best results are highlighted in **bold**.</figcaption>
+<figcaption>Table 2: Comparison of Soft Thinking and various baseline methods on accuracy and generation length across coding datasets.
+Best results are highlighted in bold.</figcaption>

 One concern surrounding latent reasoning is difficulty in interpeting the reasoning trace.
 While [another recent paper](https://arxiv.org/abs/2505.13775) questions the validity of traces to the actual reasoning itself, the Soft Thinking authors are still able to generate legible reasoning traces, simply by examining the highest-probability (discrete) token after each forward pass.

 <img src="{{ page.image_dir | append: 'probability-distribution.png' | relative_url }}" alt="Probability distribution over a complete reasoning trace.">
-<figcaption>An example illustrating the probability distribution of our proposed *Soft Thinking* method.
+<figcaption>Figure 4: An example illustrating the probability distribution of our proposed Soft Thinking method.
 At each step, top-$k$ token candidates and their probabilities are shown.
 Red boxes indicate the selected tokens that form the final generated sequence for readability and interpretability.</figcaption>

 ### Takeaways